-If the person doing the kissing had HSV1, then in some cases it might be a bad idea.
+If the person doing the kissing has HSV1, then it would be a bad idea.

 To mitigate risk, maintain excellent hygiene and know that those very early weeks are when babies are most at risk from serious complications if they contract HSV1.